 LUPUS EUROPE is an umbrella organisation that federates national lupus groups across Europe.
 It represents 26 groups (between 15-6,000 members), in 24 countries (33,000 people in all).
 It was first formed in 2000 (formerly known as ELEF).

 LUPUS EUROPE’s activities include raising awareness, sharing information between members and countries, empowering national groups, and helping members participate in and benefit from research.
-Over the years, LUPUS EUROPE has fought hard for patient-centred care and the inclusion of patient organisations as a valued healthcare stakeholders.
+Over the years, LUPUS EUROPE has fought hard for patient-centred care and the inclusion of patient organisations as valued healthcare stakeholders.

 The Kick Lupus campaign – Why ‘Kick Lupus’?